-We compare ingest performance of several workload sizes of the Traditional Architecture vs. OFS, with the sizes ranging from 4,000 to 450,000 documents from the Reuters News Corpus.
+We compare ingest performance of several workload sizes of the Traditional Architecture vs. QFS, with the sizes ranging from 4,000 to 200,000 documents from the Reuters News Corpus.
 Exactly the same entity extraction computation is performed in either case, the difference being how the entities, proximity scores, and other metadata are stored.
-As shown through the first pair of bars based on configuration "8GB HD" for each workload size in Figure 5, QFS completes ingest in less than half the time of the traditional File System plus Database (FS+DB) approach for the smaller workload sizes (4,000-100,000 documents), and in roughly twothirds the time for the largest workload (450,000 documents).
-The second pair of bars based on configuration "16GB SSD" show that QFS computes ingest in about 1.85 times faster than FS+DB, consistently for all measured document counts.
-Figure 6 presents the scalability of QFS ingest for four different document collection sizes, with three different hardware configurations.
-As our ingest contains random reads in addition to writes, we notice that scalability degrades at a slower rate when 16GB are available.
-Even with 16GB, there is degradation beginning at the 100,000 document mark, when we start to see increasing numbers of cache misses forcing random reads to the storage device.
-The SSD configuration appears to respond to the random reads with lower latency, suggesting that future storage systems incorporating SSD will better support scaling to large ingest workloads than HD.
+As shown in Figure 5, QFS completes ingest in slightly more than half the time of the traditional File System plus Database (FS+DB) approach for the smaller workload sizes (4,000-20,000 documents), and less than half the time for the larger workload (100,000-200,000 documents).
+We measure the speedup of QFS over FS+DB at 2.44 times faster for the ingest workload at the largest corpus size.